How does a felon get voting rights restored?

 What if I was removed from the voter registration rolls because of a felony conviction?

-It is up to you to know whether you are eligible to register to vote under Amendment Four.
-If you are qualified to register to vote under Amendment Four, you must submit your voter registration application at least 29 days before an election to be able to participate in that election.
+It is up to you to know whether you are eligible to register to vote under Constitutional Amendment 4.
+If you are qualified to register to vote under the amendment, you must submit your voter registration application at least 29 days before an election to be able to participate in that election.

 If I register to vote, will the Lee County Supervisor of Elections accept my voter registration application?